Thoughts on Operational Responsibility[ for Software Engineers]

 re·spon·si·ble: having an obligation to do something, or having control over or care for someone, as part of one's job or role.

-When we accept that Ops and Development are corporately responsible for the health and functioning of production applications, our focus can shift to the question of how to better work together before, during, and after applications are deployed to production and delivered to customers.
+When we acknowledge that Ops and Development are corporately responsible for the health and functioning of production applications, our focus can shift to the question of how to better work together before, during, and after applications are deployed to production and delivered to customers.

-- All developers working on web applications or services, but particularly those with production access, are expected to understand the production environment itself and effectively wield the tools used to monitor and manage the overall health of applications and services in production.
+- All engineers working on web applications or services, but particularly those with production access, are expected to understand the production environment itself and effectively wield the tools used to monitor and manage the overall health of applications and services in production.
 This includes making sure that the alerting systems are reasonably configured to minimize false alarms

 - Developers must understand the demands their application will place on resources and collaborate with Operations to prepare and maintain a healthy production environment.
 This includes capacity planning.

-- That developer is configured to receive via an interruptive channel all appropriate and necessary alarms and notifications related to application health during those times when they are scheduled to be available.
+- That engineer is configured to receive via an interruptive channel all appropriate and necessary alarms and notifications related to application health during those times when they are scheduled to be available.
 As an organization, we should minimize the number of people expected to be available 24/7 365 days a year.4

 What if I get an alert and it turns out to be a network/disk/hardware problem I can't personally solve?
 Can I just go back to bed